Dehu Road railway station

-Dehu Road railway station is a suburban railway station of Pune Suburban Railway.
+Dehu Road railway station is a suburban railway station of Pune Suburban Railway in Central Railway zone.
+The station code is DEHR.

 It is on the Mumbai–Pune railway route.
 It is owned by central railways department of Indian Railways.
 It has five platforms, six lines and one footbridge.
 This station was built for access to Dehu Road Cantonment.
 Today also this station is used for Indian Army.

+During heavy rains, the station suffers water-logging in some areas.